The computer of the future…

 Using it and playing some games

 I’ve tried to use a few programs and play a few older games on it.
 To keep it short: the performance is usually not adequate to do any modern things with it.
-Browsing the web is tremendously slow, Youtube playback stutters and forget about watching Netflix on it.
-And why would you want to, other devices like the iPad do this so much better that it’s just not worth it.
+Browsing the web is painfully slow, Youtube playback stutters and forget about watching Netflix on it.
+And why would you, as more modern devices can do this much better.

-As for the games, here are some cool things to see.
-Don’t expect any modern games to work, except for some open source remakes of older games such as RCT2 and TTD.
-These open source rebuilds actually work really well!
-They shine on single-core systems such as this one and get decent FPS to be enjoyable.
-The controls aren’t that great though, the mouse pointer is not responsive enough for smooth gameplay and the keyboard is just, tiny…
+Don’t expect any modern games to work, except for some open source remakes of older games.
+These open source games actually work quite well!
+They shine on single-core systems and get a decent FPS to be playable.
+The controls aren’t that great though, as the mouse pointer is not responsive enough for smooth gameplay and the keyboard is, well just, tiny…

-Nevertheless, it’s cool to see some programs run on it.
-I’ve created a few screenshots and a video of it in action:
+Nevertheless, it’s cool to see some modern programs run on it.
+I’ve created a video of it in action:

 Wrapping it all up